mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 -   A REST API standard method preceding the URL for accessing the endpoint, either POST, GET, or DEL.
 -   A Base URL specific to the SITA Flex environment, sometimes displayed as `{{baseurl}}` in the Resource URL in Postman.
 -   The end path of the Resource URL is typically comprised of the API name followed by the endpoint name.
 For example, the end path `/session/v2/subscriptions` contains the API `session` followed by the endpoint `subscriptions`.
 -   Path parameters, which may or may not be required depending on the endpoint.
-For example, certain endpoints require you to pass a `locationId` and DEL operations require you to pass the ID of the entity you wish to delete.
+For example, certain endpoints require you to pass a `locationId` and <span class="method del">DEL</span> operations require you to pass the ID of the entity you wish to delete.
 Path parameters are the only kind of parameters passed in the Resource URLs.

 ### Header Parameters